oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/istio/istio.md

 other components and services that have tracing enabled.

 WebLogic Kubernetes Operator assumes that you are familiar with Istio or Red Hat OpenShift Service Mesh.
-If you are new to them, we strongly recommend reading the respective documentations and work through the `Bookinfo` sample application to familiarize yourself with the mesh and verify that it is working properly in your environment, before proceeding to work with the Operator.
+If you are new to them, we strongly recommend reading the respective documentation and working through the `Bookinfo` sample application to familiarize yourself with the mesh and verify that it is working properly in your environment, before proceeding to work with the Operator.